Robert Bernstein (comics): Superman and Aquaman

 Later during this period historians and fans call the Silver Age of Comic Books, Bernstein scripted stories of the Archie Comics characters the Fly and the Jaguar, and, with plots by Marvel editor-in-chief Stan Lee, some of the earliest Iron Man and Thor stories, in Tales of Suspense and Journey into Mystery, respectively.
 Bernstein co-created Iron Man supporting characters Pepper Potts and Happy Hogan in Tales of Suspense #45 (Sept.
 1963) with Stan Lee and Don Heck.
 He also scripted some Human Torch stories, plotted by penciler Jack Kirby, in Strange Tales.
 He used the pen name "R. Berns" for his Marvel work.

-Bernstein adapted the famed radio drama character The Shadow for Archie Comics in 1964, and his last work for that character was the two stories in The Shadow #3 (Nov.
+Bernstein adapted the radio drama character The Shadow for Archie Comics in 1964, and his last work for that character appeared in The Shadow #3 (Nov.
 1964).
 Bernstein's last original DC story in the 1960s was "Olsen's Time-Trip to Save Krypton" in Superman's Pal Jimmy Olsen #101 (April 1967).
 Bernstein wrote one final comics story, "The Miracle of the Catacombs", which was published in DC's Weird War Tales #91 (Sept.
 1980).

 Concert impresario and playwright

 Bernstein founded the Island Concert Hall recital series which ran for 15 years on Long Island.

 His presentations spanned three decades.
-In 1951, when he co-founded the Roslyn Music Group, presenting chamber-music ensembles and soloists on Long Island, his concert career as an impresario was underway.
+In 1951, when he co-founded the Roslyn Music Group, presenting chamber music ensembles and soloists on Long Island, his concert career as an impresario was underway.
 Because Long Island had "an omnivorous appetite for the arts", as he phrased it, Bernstein launched the nonprofit Concert Hall subscription series in 1964, offering approximately 30 annual performances of classical, jazz, dance and theater, including Broadway road company shows and New York Philharmonic concerts.
 The events were staged at Long Island University's C. W. Post Center, the Nassau Coliseum and other Long Island auditoriums.

 Bernstein's one-act plays received a posthumous performance in 1993 at the Arena Players Repertory Theater in East Farmingdale, Long Island.

 Personal life

 Bernstein lived in Upper Brookville, New York, on Long Island.
-At age 69, he died of heart failure at his Delray Beach, Florida, winter home, survived by his wife, Beverly, of Upper Brookville; his daughter, Alison, of Manhattan; and his sister, Louise Sandler, of Elkins Park, Pennsylvania.
+At age 69, he died of heart failure on December 19, 1988 at his Delray Beach, Florida, winter home, survived by his wife, Beverly, of Upper Brookville; his daughter, Alison, of Manhattan; and his sister, Louise Sandler, of Elkins Park, Pennsylvania.

+Awards

+Robert Bernstein was a posthumous recipient of the Bill Finger Award for Excellence in Comic Book Writing in 2021.